Application Rationalization Approach Tool How to Compile a List of Applications

 Compile a list of applications to rationalize

-One of the most important tasks in doing application rationalization is compiling a list of all applications that are in view for potential rationalization.
+One of the most important tasks in doing application rationalization is compiling a list of all applications in view for potential rationalization.
 In other words, how do we build a portfolio of applications?

 But then these questions pop up: What are applications?
 When is something an application?
 Why should we make a certain application part of the list?
 Where do we have to look to find applications?

-In this blog I will try to answer these questions.
+In this blog, I will try to answer these questions.

 What are applications?